cloud-city-crafted-images/.github/README.md

 # Cloud City Crafted GitHub Actions Container Images

-This repository contains the configuration and scripts needed to create container images for Cloud City Crafted continuous integration (CI) and runtime environments.
+This repository contains the configuration and scripts needed to create container images to emulate GitHub Actions in Cloud City Crafted continuous integration (CI) and runtime environments.

 ## ✨ Quick Start